kcajheish/distributed-system-note/spark.md

         - e.g. join
         - children wait until parents are done and shuffles data
         - slow recovery
-            - a failed node leads to recompute of all child nodes
+            - a failed node leads to recompute of all parent nodes
     - narrow
         - a partition of parent is sent to a child partition
         - e.g. map